-- For convenient management of MS product keys, activation of clients and reports generation, you can use the Microsoft Volume Activation Management Tool.
+- For convenient MS product keys management, clients activation and reports generation, you can use the Microsoft Volume Activation Management Tool.

 - Using the same KMS server, you can activate not only Windows OS, but also MS Office products (for details see Activation of MS Office 2013 VL, KMS activation of Office 2016).